BAF Full Form in Commerce: Course Explained and Career Opportunities

 Research MethodologyOJT

-The general eligibility criteria for admission to a BFA degree are similar to those for a BCom degree.
-Students must have passed 12th grade with an equivalent degree, with a minimum aggregate of 45 to 50%, as may be recognised by a recognised institution.
+The general eligibility criteria for admission to a BAF degree are similar to those for a BCom degree.
+Students must have passed 12th grade with an equivalent degree, with a minimum aggregate of 45% to 50%.
 However, some institutions may prefer students who had opted for commerce and its relevant subjects during their 12th grade.
 5% relaxation is offered to the reserved categories.
+Here is the general eligibility criteria for the BAF course:

 • Log in to the official university website, create your profile, and generate your credentials.